sebastianlarisch/spryker-docs/docs/scos/dev/architecture/conceptual-overview.md

 ## Application Separation

-Spryker architecture is designed with two main application layers that are separated from each other: front-end and back-end.
+Spryker architecture is designed with two main application layers that are separated from each other: front-end and backend.
 This architecture allows to connect any Storefront application with the Backoffice application easily.

 Along with the default front-end app that is provided out of the box, you can have any other front-end app you need for your business: a native app, Alexa Skill, an e-commerce bot, a dash button, or an IoT device.

 The application separation brings 3 main benefits:

-1. **Performance**: a front-end applications in Spryker uses a data storage separated from the back-end one.
-It uses a blazing fast key-value storage while the back-end uses a relational database.
+1. **Performance**: a front-end applications in Spryker uses a data storage separated from the backend one.
+It uses a blazing fast key-value storage while the backend uses a relational database.
 With this separation, it is way faster than using the traditional way of sharing one relational database for both applications.
 2. **Scalability**: as front-ends in Spryker have their own applications, storages, and deployments, scalability becomes easily achievable and given by the architecture.
-Spryker can be easily scaled out horizontally by simply just adding more instances with more storages without affecting the back-end application and logic.
+Spryker can be easily scaled out horizontally by simply just adding more instances with more storages without affecting the backend application and logic.
-3. **Security**: having two applications, accessing the back-end relational database becomes a harder challenge for cyber attacks.
-The back-end application also is usually hidden behind a firewall making the Commerce OS even more secured for different e-commerce applications.
+3. **Security**: having two applications, accessing the backend relational database becomes a harder challenge for cyber attacks.
+The backend application also is usually hidden behind a firewall making the Commerce OS even more secured for different e-commerce applications.

 ## Data Separation

-Following the separation between front-end and back-end, one of the main concepts in Spryker is the separation of data between the front-end and back-end.
+Following the separation between front-end and backend, one of the main concepts in Spryker is the separation of data between the front-end and backend.
 As in any e-commerce shop system, there are always tons of data to persist and usually with relations between different data entities, e.g., orders with products and customers.
 For managing such data relations, a relational database is needed.
-The back-end manages your shop’s data and its relations; thus it comes with a relational database.
+The backend manages your shop’s data and its relations; thus it comes with a relational database.

 ### Storage